hyperkot/event/README.md

 something other than linux at all._</span>
 - `npm start` - starts the workflow automation with _nodemon_, which is basically re-running build on source code changes and running tests afterwards.
+    I have to say it fails frequently on my machine right now - have to look into this issue later.
 - `npm test` - just run mocha, the source should be already built at this time.
 - `npm run build` - bundle the library into a single js file(`index.js`);
 - `gulp` - shorter than `npm run build`.
 Does the same thing.
 Note that build doesn't run tests.